Draeken/SoftwareColony/README.md

 Who can start a new project ?
 Should it be reserved to contributors ?
 What are the personal outcomes of project creation ?
 Does it grant more power over the project ?
 Why should someone wants to create a project ?

 There is a pool of product idea, contributors (> 0) can vote.
 Could be like the BFP baking system (but allowing multiple projects in progress).
 One contributor (> 1) create a project (from pool).
 There can't be multiple project for the same idea (it would divise resources).
+See domain creation process.
+Creator has to stake some tokens.

+## Project content

+Each project have a corresponding GitHub repository - idealy managed by the Colony's GitHub bot.
+All project documentation should reside here: changes can be approved via pull request.

 ## Project lifecycle

 Onboarding when a project start is easy, but who will maintain it after it's finished ?
 Wikipedia articles have to face the same issue.
 How do they manage it ?
+Maint
 There should be colony-wide principles shared across projects to avoid having different direction/strategy that are dispute-prone.
 How these principles are created/updated ?